uyennguyen307/SQL_Ecommerce-Project/README.md

 This project contains an eCommerce dataset that I will explore using SQL on Google BigQuery.
 The dataset is based on the Google Analytics public dataset and contains data from an eCommerce website.

 # II.
 Requirements
-In this project, complete 08 query with expected output in Bigquery base on Google Analytics dataset to fulfill analysis requests.
+Complete 08 query with expected output in Bigquery base on Google Analytics dataset to fulfill analysis requests.
-Google Cloud Platform account
-Project on Google Cloud Platform
-Google BigQuery API enabled
-SQL query editor or IDE

 # III.
 Dataset Access
 The eCommerce dataset is stored in a public Google BigQuery dataset.
 To access the dataset, follow these steps: